blac2121/Bike_Route_Finder/Project_worksheet.md

 ## Project Description

-Calling all cyclists—locate NY state bike trails to get outside and blaze those trails and navigate those paths!
+Calling all cyclists—locate NY state bike trails to get outside and blaze those trails and find those paths!

 ## API and Data Sample